apmcleod/voice-splitting/README.md

 You are free to use this software as is allowed by the [MIT License](https://github.com/apmcleod/voice-splitting/blob/master/License).
-I only ask that you please cite it as my work where appropriate, including the paper on my [website](http://homepages.inf.ed.ac.uk/s1331854/software.html#VoiceSeparation) which has been accepted to be published in the Journal of New Music Research.
+I only ask that you please cite it as my work where appropriate, including the paper on my [website](http://homepages.inf.ed.ac.uk/s1331854/software.html#VoiceSeparation) which has been published in the Journal of New Music Research.

 ## Documentation
 This document contains some basic code examples and a general overview of how to use